In this article you will learn:

 So, what do you do if your car has a ceramic coating that’s already starting to fade?
 The best way to spruce up a dull, ceramic coating is to use a spray wax that’s free of polishing agents, like Hybrid Solutions Pro Flex Wax or ICE Spray Wax, to add an additional layer of protection and shine to your finish.
 This type of wax enhances the durability of your ceramic coating and revitalizes that deep, hydrophobic gloss to keep your car shining for months to come without damaging your paint sealant.
 Alternatively, you can supplement the existing ceramic layer with a spray like Hybrid Solutions Ceramic Spray Coating.

-To touch up your ceramic coating with a hybrid spray wax, wash your car with a pH-balanced car wash soap like Snow Foam or Hybrid Solutions Ceramic Wash & Wax to remove any dirt and stains from your ceramic coating.
+To touch up your ceramic coating with a hybrid spray wax, wash your car with a pH-balanced car wash soap like Pro Pure Wash or Hybrid Solutions Ceramic Wash & Wax to remove any dirt and stains from your ceramic coating.
 Spray wax adheres best to a clean surface, so you’ll want to get rid of any loose soils or contaminants for the best results.
 Rinse your car thoroughly and hand dry with a microfiber towel.

 Once your car is clean and dry, apply 1-2 mists of your preferred spray wax onto each 2’ x 2’ panel and use a fresh, microfiber cloth to spread an even layer of wax, using a wide, circular motion.
 Allow the product to dry to a light haze.
 Then, turn over your microfiber cloth to a fresh side and buff your painted surfaces to a mirror-like shine.

 And just like that, your ceramic coating is good as new, and ready to go for the next couple of months before you have to touch it up again.
 It only takes about 5 minutes to give your ceramic coating a quick touch up, no polish or rubbing compound required!